git/git/po/README.md

 - Translatable strings are marked in the source file.
 - L10n coordinator pulls from the source (1)
-- L10n coordinator updates the message template "po/git.pot"
+- L10n coordinator updates the message template "po/but.pot"
 - Language team pulls from L10n coordinator (2)
 - Language team updates the message file "po/XX.po"
 - L10n coordinator pulls from Language team (3)
 - L10n coordinator asks the result to be pulled (4).

-## Maintaining the "po/git.pot" file
+## Maintaining the "po/but.pot" file

 (This is done by the l10n coordinator).

-The "po/git.pot" file contains a message catalog extracted from Git's sources.
+The "po/but.pot" file contains a message catalog extracted from Git's sources.
 The l10n coordinator maintains it by adding new translations with msginit(1), or update existing ones with msgmerge(1).
-In order to update the Git sources to extract the messages from, the l10n coordinator is expected to pull from the main git repository at strategic point in history (e.g. when a major release and release candidates are tagged), and then run "make pot" at the top-level directory.
+In order to update the Git sources to extract the messages from, the l10n coordinator is expected to pull from the main but repository at strategic point in history (e.g. when a major release and release candidates are tagged), and then run "make pot" at the top-level directory.